 Have you registered for the SAT yet?
 If not, go ahead and register for the SAT right now.
 College Board will prompt you to create an account first if you do not have one already.

 Registering for the SAT will give you a deadline.
 You will have multiple test dates and locations to choose from.
 Choose a test date that will at least give you three months to prepare for the test as this is the optimal timeframe for self-studying the SAT.
-Make sure that your choice of test center is nearby as to reduce your commute on the day of the test.
+Due to lockdown, you’ll have plenty of time to prepare if you choose the August or new September test date.
+Make sure that your (tentative) choice of test center is nearby to reduce your commute on the day of the test.

 Before you start self-studying the SAT, familiarize yourself with the structure and content of the SAT.
 Here’s a quick summary:

 - The SAT has two sections: Evidence-Based Reading and Writing (EBRW) and Math

 - Both sections are equally weighted or in other words, each section is worth 800 points.

 - There are two subsections in each section.
 EBRW has the Reading and Writing sections while Math has the No-Calculator and the Calculator section.

 - The lowest score one can receive in a section is 200.
 This means your total score can range anywhere from 400 to 1600 points.